bigmistqke/repl/README.md

     - `alias`: Record of package-names and virtual path.
 - **mode**: Theme mode for the editor, either `light` or `dark`.
 - **onSetup**:
   - A function that runs after the editor setup is complete.
-It allows access to the [`ReplContext`](#replcontext) for custom initialization scripts; for example pre-loading a local package.
+It allows access to the [`Runtime`](#runtime) for custom initialization scripts; for example pre-loading a local package.
   - The initial file-system state will only be processed after this callback returns. **_This callback can be async._**
 - **typescript**: Configuration options for the TypeScript compiler, equal to `tsconfig.json`.